-ii.
-The Parties may enter into an agreed written settlement if approved in writing by the Presiding Judicial Officer and the Chief Judge.
+iii.
+The Parties may enter into an agreed written settlement if approved in writing by the Presiding Judicial Officer, and by the Chief Judge if necessary.

 g.
-Resolution of Complaint with a Hearing.
+Resolution of Complaint With a Hearing.
 If the Complaint is not resolved in its entirety by dismissal, Assisted Resolution, decision without a hearing, or settlement, the Presiding Judicial Officer will order a hearing on the merits of the Complaint.

 i.
 Hearing.
-The hearing will be held no later than 60 days after the filing of the Complaint unless the Presiding Judicial Officer extends the deadline for good cause.
+The hearing will be held no later than 90 days after the filing of the Complaint unless the Presiding Judicial Officer extends the deadline for good cause.
 The Presiding Judicial Officer will determine the place and manner of the hearing.